RedisGears/RedisGears/docs/stream_processing.md

 }
 ```

-The reason why the record is a list of touples and not an object is because the Redis Stream spacifications allows duplicate keys.
+The reason why the record is a list of tuples and not an object is because the Redis Stream specifications allow for duplicate keys.

 We can observe the streams which are tracked by our registered consumer using [RG.FUNCTION LIST](commands.md#rgfunction-list) command: